Worry grows for Iran woman athlete who climbed without hijab - WHIZ News

 “Our understanding is that she is returning to Iran, and we will continue to monitor the situation as it develops on her arrival,” the International Federation of Sport Climbing, which oversaw the event, said in a statement.
 “It is important to stress that athletes’ safety is paramount for us and we support any efforts to keep a valued member of our community safe in this situation.”

-The federation said it had been in touch with both Rekabi and Iranian officials, but did not elaborate.
+The federation said it had been in touch with both Rekabi and Iranian officials, but declined to elaborate on the substance of those calls when reached by The Associated Press.
+The federation also declined to discuss the Instagram post attributed to Rekabi and the claims in it.

 South Korea’s Justice Ministry refused to confirm whether the Iranian athlete is still in South Korea or has left the country, citing privacy-related regulations.
 South Korea’s Foreign Ministry said it has no comments on the issue.